abusix/abusix-rsync-helper/README.md

 Overwrite the existing `getabusix.sh` script with the new script.

-Run `getabusix.sh --debug' to force a run and make sure no errors are returned.
+Run `getabusix.sh --debug` to force a run and make sure no errors are returned.

 ## Installation ##